jt1001/ims-project/README.md

 MySQL Server - Used to create the DATABASE on the command line.
 MySQL Workbench - A unified visual tool used to also create MySQL databases.
 Eclipse-IDE - A JAVA integrated development environment, very useful for compiling JAVA code and uses a number of useful Java applications.
+Maven - Build automation tool which allows you to download Java libraries and Maven plugins.
 ```

 ### Installing